 Anyone who has had a kidney stone can attest they can be extremely painful.
 And they’d also agree that if you can avoid developing kidney stones, you should.
-As we focus on kidney health during National Kidney Month, here’s what you need to know about kidney stones and how to prevent them.
+Here’s what you need to know about kidney stones and how to prevent them.

 What are kidney stones?

 Your kidneys work as your body’s filters, straining wastes including minerals and chemicals and extra fluid from your system to make urine.
 But when there is too much waste and not enough liquid in your system, tiny crystals can start to form in the urine.

 Those crystals can attract other elements and grow and form a stone.
 Kidney stones range in size, the average is the size of a garbanzo bean, but they can be as large as a golf ball.
 The kidney stone can either remain in the kidney or move down the urinary tract.
 Some smaller stones can be passed without incident, but often kidney stones cause irritation and blockages that are very painful and require medical intervention.

 Studies show that about one in ten Americans will get a kidney stone in their lifetime.
 And that number is only growing due to Americans’ dietary choices and the rise in chronic conditions that contribute to kidney stones.
 They’re more common in men than women; about 11% of men are affected compared to 6% of women.
 Kids can get kidney stones, too.

 What are the risk factors for kidney stones?